What to Do with a Mezuzah After Fire or Flood Damage?

 Step 1: Remove the Mezuzahs from the Doorposts

 Take down every mezuzah in the affected area as soon as it is safe to do so.
 Handle the scrolls with care.
 If a scroll is wet, do not attempt to unroll or dry it yourself, as this can cause further damage.
-Leave it rolled as it is and store it somewhere safe until it can be brought to a magiah.
+Leave it rolled as it is and bring it to a magiah for inspection.

 Step 2: Do Not Return Any Mezuzah to the Doorpost Without Inspection

 This step cannot be emphasized strongly enough.
 Even if a scroll looks perfectly intact, even if the case shows no visible damage, do not return it to the doorpost until it has been professionally examined.
-Doing so would mean relying on a mezuzah that may be pasul to fulfill a Torah-level mitzvah — and that reliance would be misplaced.
+Doing so would mean relying on a mezuzah that may be pasul to fulfill a Torah-level mitzvah.

-Until a magiah has reviewed each scroll under proper conditions, we should treat all affected mezuzahs as potentially invalid.
-That is the halachically responsible position, and it is the one that every posek would advise.
+Until a magiah has reviewed each scroll under proper conditions, it is prudent to treat all affected mezuzahs as potentially invalid.
+That is the cautious and halachically responsible position until a qualified sofer or rav evaluates the mezuzah.

 Step 3: Arrange Inspection by a Qualified Magiah